louis-md/ZkUbi/README.md

 - **Sybil-Resistant Identity Verification**: We use zupass for anonymous identity verification to ensure sybil resistance.
 In the future, we plan to integrate zkpassport for enhanced security.
 - **Simplified Calculations**: Unlike other UBI systems, such as Circles UBI, zkUBI simplifies the redistribution process.
 - **No Trust Network Needed**: By leveraging zero-knowledge proofs for identity verification, we eliminate the need for a complex trust network.
+- **Read time calculations**: Unlike other UBI systems, which require claiming the the basic income periodically, users can watch their balance grow automatically
+- **Robinhood Tokenomics**: The rich lose hoarded money in real time while the poor get richer.
+This encourages the rich to spend and bolster the economy while protecting the poor from poverty

 ## Vision